-- Learning disability is a lifelong condition, which impacts on the individuals, educational, social, economic, and life choices.
-There is a high prevalence of communication and swallowing disabilities occurring in this population.
+- Learning disability is a lifelong condition, which impacts on the individuals, educational, social, economic, and life choices

 For further information read our learning disabilities fact sheet